 Usability of Medical Devices according to IEC 62366-1

-Reduce the risk of application errors with usable Medical Devices
+Reduce the risk of use errors with usable Medical Devices

 and increase safety and performance for patients and users.

-The application of Usability to Medical Devices is closely linked to risk management and deeply rooted in the fundamental safety and performance requirements of the Medical Device Directive (MDD) and the Medical Device Regulation (MDR).
+The application of Usability Enineering to Medical Devices is closely linked to Risk Management and deeply rooted in the fundamental safety and performance requirements of the Medical Device Directive (MDD) and the Medical Device Regulation (MDR).
 The FDA also places requirements on what it calls "human factors engineering".

-Usability aims to reduce the risks caused by application errors as far as possible by taking into account, for example, the technical knowledge, experience and training, and further education of users.
+Usability Engineering aims to reduce the risks caused by use errors as far as possible by taking into account, for example, the technical knowledge, experience and training, and further education of users.

 IEC 62366-1 can be used to fulfill the regulatory requirements.
 This standard describes the requirements for a Usability oriented development process.